rserota/wad/README.md

 Wad is a Javascript library for manipulating audio using the new HTML5 Audio API.
 It greatly simplifies the process of creating, playing, and manipulating audio, either for real-time playback, or at scheduled intervals.
 Wad provides a simple interface to use many features one would find in a desktop DAW (digital audio workstation), but doesn't require the user to worry about sending XHR requests or setting up complex audio graphs.

+<h2>Live Demo</h2>

+To see a demo of an app that uses a small subset of the features in Wad.js, check <a href="http://www.codecur.io/us/audiotest">this</a> out.

 <h2>Usage</h2>